ioannis-aronis/1st-Milestone-Project/README.md

 # **User journey:**

+1. The visitor - user begins at the **'Home'** page.
+At first on the top-left the visitor - user is seeing the logo and underneath the navbar.
-1 The user begins at the **'Home'** page, firstly seeing the hero image of the imaginary manager smiling while workinmg on a project of his in his laptop. reading the information about what this website is about and what an eco home is.
+ Just under that is the hero image of a happy man smiling while workinmg on a project of his in his laptop.
+On the bottom of the hero image the visitor - user can read a welocme message.

                 **IMAGE (LINK 1) MUST BE PUT HERE !!!!!**

-2. Scrolling down to the next section of the home page where there are images and brief descriptions and links to 3 of the imaginary manager's projects.
+2. Scrolling down to the next section of the home page,the visitor - user can see 3 images,to 3 of the imaginary company's projects, their names, a moto of what they actually offer and links.
-With the choice of clicking on the 'Read More' link / button on each one of the 3 projects or scrolling down to the next section.
+Whenever the visitor - user of clicks on a link / button is redirected to each project's own webpage.
+Alternately the visitor - user can scroll further down to the next section of the home page.

                 **IMAGE (LINK 2) MUST BE PUT HERE !!!!!**

+3. The website's links open in new tabs for the external websites.

+            **IMAGE (LINK 4) MUST BE PUT HERE !!!!!**

-3. At the next section of the home page is a contact form so as for the user to send his contact detaikls and request or write the subject he wishes the imaginary manager to contact himn for.
-Under this contact form there is a map with the address of the manager's office tagged on the map.
+4. At the next section of the home page is a contact form so as for the visitor - user to send his contact details and also info on what information and / or services he / she needs from the imaginary company.
+Undeneathr the contact form there is a map with the address of the company's office tagged on the map.

             **IMAGE (LINK 3) MUST BE PUT HERE !!!!!**

-4. The website's links open in new tabs for the external websites, the video links play on the page or can go to full screen or be played on the YouTube website.

-            **IMAGE (LINK 4) MUST BE PUT HERE !!!!!**

-5. The second page is the **'Contact'** page, where there is a contact form for the users to fill in if they would like to contact the imaginary manager, know more information about his projects, or send other comments or messages to him.
+5. The second page is the **'Contact'** page, where there is a contact form for the users to fill in if they would like to contact the imaginary company, ask for more information about the company's projects or send other comments or messages to the company.

             **IMAGE (LINK 5) MUST BE PUT HERE !!!!!**

-6. The third page is the **'Work'** page, where the users are directed to the imaginary manager's portfolio where they can click on links or go to another page by clicking on the navbar.
+6. The third page is the **'Projects'** page, where the visitors - users are directed to the imaginary company's portfolio (a minimum of 3 projects is displayed at the specific webpage) where they can click on links and redirect to the projects individual webpages or go to another page by clicking on the navbar.

             **IMAGE (LINK 5) MUST BE PUT HERE !!!!!**

-7. The fourth page is the **'About Me'** page, where the users can read a brief BIO of the imaginary manager or go to another page by clicking on the navbar.
+7. The fourth page is the **'About Us'** page, where the users can read a brief BIO of the imaginary company and its founderr or go to another page by clicking on the navbar.

             **IMAGE (LINK 5) MUST BE PUT HERE !!!!!**

-8. The fifth page is the **'CV'** page, where the users can read the CV of the imaginary manager or go to another page by clicking on the navbar.
+8. The fifth page is the **'Consultancy Services'** page, where the users can read information about previous projects of the imaginary company and of its offered services or go to another page by clicking on the navbar.

-*The users also can click on the **Linked In link or go to another page** by clicking on the navbar at all times despite of which page they are at any specific time.*
+            **IMAGE (LINK 5) MUST BE PUT HERE !!!!!**

+9. On the footer the visitors - users can clearly read the phone of the imaginary company's offices, the copyright sign and info and links to **social media** that lead to the imaginary company's profiles.

+            **IMAGE (LINK 5) MUST BE PUT HERE !!!!!**